jarred/spencerlevine.co.nz/_posts/2013-04-01-Kermadec-Book.md

 In May 2011 the Kermadec initiative of the Pew Environment Group invited nine artists to join them on a voyage through the Kermadec region of New Zealand.
 As seariders on HMNZS Otago, the Kermadec artists voyaged from Auckland to Raoul Island and then on to Tonga.

 > # specifications
-> CMYK throughout.
-144 pp.
+> CMYK throughout, 144 pages.
 {.specifications}

 ![](/images/Kermadec-Book/kermadec-1.jpg)